kragen/derctuo/markdown/ghettobotics-nonshopping-list.md

 found when I used it to electrolytically dissolve some copper; for some 45 minutes the output voltage was well below 12 volts.
 But I need something where I can twist a knob to scan across a range of voltages.
-The ["Tech Ideas" YouTube channel][0] from India points out that there's typically a TL431 on the low-voltage side of modern isolated switching power supplies, directly hooked up to the feedback optocoupler, and the TL431 is programmed with a voltage divider, so you can [replace its fixed voltage divider with a pot, and maybe
+The [“Tech Ideas” YouTube channel][0] from India points out that there’s typically a TL431 on the low-voltage side of modern isolated switching power supplies, directly hooked up to the feedback optocoupler, and the TL431 is programmed with a voltage divider, so you can [replace its fixed voltage divider with a pot, and maybe